pckilgore/roll-it/README.md

 created new ones.
 Thus, you may need to delete old keys in the console before first using it so that there is a free slot for your new key to be created in.

+## What it Does Not Do

+Schedule itself.
+Use other tools for that.

+## Project Goals

+ 1. Auditability:
+    - No dependencies outside Go standard library and official AWS SDKs.
+Your associate engineers should be able to determine this program is safe to handle your organization's sensitive credentials.
+ 3. Respectful and Safe:
+    - It should always fail-safe, and try to never leave the user without valid credentials, even if that means console intervention is neccessary for it to begin (or continue) to work.
+ 3. Sane defaults:
+    - It should work out of the box for standard setups, and should not be extended to support exotic setups.
+ 4. Cross-Platform:
+    - Make no assumptions about operating system or scheduler.
+ 5. Small & Fast:
+    - You should never notice it running, which should minimize the consequences of a mid-operation key rotation.

 ## Running Automatically

 You need to use some other program to schedule execution.